NortekSupport/nucleus_driver/ros2/README.md

 This indicates that the requirements for the installation is not satisfied.
 This could be related to a known issue where ros2 is not able to find modules in virtual environments.

+The easiest fix is to not use virtual environments and install the modules system wide.

-A workaround is to add the virtual environment to PYTHONPATH.
+Alternatively, a workaround is to add the virtual environment to PYTHONPATH.

 This path can be found by running the following command: